More on Weak Diamond: Abstract

 \section{Abstract}

-We deal with the combinatorial principle Weak Diamond, showing that we always either a local version is not saturated or we can increase the number of colours.
+We deal with the combinatorial principle Weak Diamond.
+We prove that, if it holds for a given cardinal, we can get this principle with more than two colours or some relevant ideal is not too saturated.
 Then we point out a model theoretic consequence of Weak Diamond.